kentywang/Agamari/README.md

 and then access the game at `http://localhost:8000`.

 ### Local development
-To do local development, you can run Agamari on your computer without Docker, but you will need [Node.js with NPM](https://nodejs.org/en/download/).
+To do local development, you can run Agamari on your computer without Docker, but you will need [Node.js with NPM](https://nodejs.org/en/download/) (tested on 20.5).

 Once you have Node.js with NPM installed, install the game's dependencies with the following command:

 ```
-npm install --force
+npm install
 ```

 Then start the server with the following command: